A

 Software that helps humans make decisions, particularly about complex matters when a high degree of expertise is needed to make a good decision.

-Decision-centered Design
+Decision-Centered Design

 Decision-centered design emphasizes the use of cognitive task analysis methods to uncover expertise and decision requirements.
 It advocates for designs that focus on difficult decisions and unexpected situations rather than routine operations.
 While it focuses on identifying key decisions rather than exhaustively documenting all possible cognitive requirements, decision-centered design also recognizes that individual differences in expertise play an important role in decision making.
 Two methods of determining design requirements are critical decision method (CDM) interviewing and concept mapping.
 For example, they can be used in the design of a crew position aboard a surveillance aircraft and the redesign of anti-air warfare positions in the combat information center of naval vessels.